CampusAI/CampusAI.github.io/_ml/data_mining/graphs/graphs_clustering.md

 -->
 {% include start-row.html %}

-**Community**: group of nodes with more edges within them than between them and other groups.
+**Community**: group of nodes with more edges within them than with others.

 **Notation**:
 - $$S$$: Set of nodes in the considered cluster